 The first step is to put them on notice that they violate the lease by posting a seven-day notice on the door for a “material non-compliance” breach of the lease.

-After the seven-day notice expires, you will have to evict the Tenant.
-That’s right; you will be forced to evict your tenant for non-compliance with the lease.
-There is no way to get a guest of your tenant out of the house for trespassing.
-Unless, of course, the tenant agrees the person is trespassing.
+After the seven-day notice expires, you will have to evict the Resident.
+That’s right; you will be forced to evict your resident for non-compliance with the lease.
+There is no way to get a guest of your resident out of the house for trespassing.
+Unless, of course, the resident agrees the person is trespassing.
 If you need help with the eviction process, you may want to look into legal assistance.

 If you are willing to spend the time and effort, evicting a guest that doesn’t belong in your home can be a boost for the neighborhood and potentially your bottom line.